Skip to content

 Info

 1. The default directory for Homebrew is /usr/local/bin/.
-Change this path to the right location if Homebrew was installed in a different directory
+Correct this path if Homebrew was installed in a different directory

 2. In the following sections, replace n with the version of gcc installed by Homebrew as given by brew info gcc.